-If you have received a letter requesting you make an appointment,
+If you have received a letter requesting you make an appointment, please call 262-653-4315.
+Online Appointment Scheduling is no longer available.

 The Kenosha Water Utility is currently visiting homes and businesses in our service area to perform Sump Pump and Cross Connection surveys.
 This important free benefit is being done in order to ensure that our customers continue to receive the highest quality water and waste water service available at the most reasonable cost.